SalvatoreTosti/pyramid-demo/README.md

 * Amount - Decimal (2 digits)
 Allows you to specify a dollar amount in the Invoice Item.

-It also includes a _Create Invoice Item_ button.
+Invoice Items can be created by clicking the _Create Invoice Item_ button.

 ### Refreshing Invoice View
 * The page will automatically update itself to reflect Invoices and Invoice Items added through the UI.